Non-fixation for Biased Activated Random Walks: Particle-wise construction

 By the definition, $\etalb$ is \emph{translation covariant}, i.e., if $\etalb(\xib)$ is well-defined, then $\etalb(\theta\xib)$ is well-defined and $\etalb(\theta\xib)=\theta\etalb(\xib)$, where $\theta\xib=(\theta\eta_0,\theta\X,\theta\Pb)$.
 As a consequence, the same holds for $\zetab$ as well.

-Finally, it is immediate that if $\etalb$ is well-defined, then $\zetab$ is \emph{locally finite}, i.e., the number of particles $(x,i)$ visiting a given site $z$ before a given time $T$ is almost surely finite, since it is the limit of an eventually constant sequence of integers.
+Finally, if $\etalb$ is well-defined, then $\zetab$ is \emph{locally finite}, i.e., the number of particles $(x,i)$ visiting a given site $z$ before a given time $T$ is almost surely finite, since it is the limit of an eventually constant sequence of integers.

-We are now in position to restate Theorem~\ref{thm:well_defined_intro} from the introduction in a precise way:
+We are now in position to restate Theorem~\ref{thm:well_defined_intro} from the Introduction in a precise way:

 \begin{theorem} Assume that $\displaystyle\sup_{x\in\Z^d}\E[\eta_0(x)]<\infty$.
 Then $\etalb(\eta_0,\X,\Pb)$ is a.s.\ well-defined. \end{theorem}